MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Best practices for proactive messaging

 Sending proactive messages to the users is an effective way to communicate with your users.
 However, from the user's perspective, the message appears unprompted.
 If there's a welcome message, it will be the first time that they’ve interacted with your app.
-It's important to use this functionality and provide the complete information to the user to understand the purpose of this message.
+When you use proactive messaging, it is important to provide the context and complete information to the user.
+The user should be able to easily understand the purpose of your message.

 ### Welcome messages

-When proactive messaging is used to send a welcome message to a user, there's no context for why the users receive the message.
-This is also the first time users interact with your app.
+When proactive messaging sends a welcome message to a user, there's no pre-existing context for the user receiving the message.
+This is the first time users interact with your app.
 It's an opportunity to create a good first impression.
 The best welcome messages must include:

 * Why a user is receiving the message?
 It must be clear to the user why they're receiving the message.
 If your bot was installed in a channel and you sent a welcome message to all users, then let them know what channel it was installed in and who installed it.

 * What do you offer?
 Users must be able to identify what they can do with your app and what value can you bring to them.

 * What should they do next?
 Invite users to try out a command, or interact with your app.
 Poor welcome messages can lead the users to block your bot.
-Write to the point and clear welcome messages.
-Iterate on the welcome messages if they aren't having the desired effect.
+Write clear and to the point welcome messages.
+Iterate on the welcome message if you aren't receiving the right response.

 ### Notification messages